 At the current time, alumni who graduated prior to December 2011 have not received a umich.edu email, calendar, and collaboration tools.
 If a pre-December 2011 alumnus receives services based on employment at the university and then leaves that job, the alumnus retains services.
 Units should work with the individual as part of rolloff procedures to have document ownership transferred to another account, preferably a shared account.

-Faculty and staff retirees will continue to receive the umich.edu email, calendar and collaboration tools for life.
+Faculty and staff retirees will continue to receive the umich.edu email, calendar and collaboration tools.

 Sponsored affiliates immediately lose use of their email, calendar, and collaboration tools upon the expiry of their sponsorship.
 If a sponsoring department wishes to extend a sponsorship, it must do so before the sponsorship expires.
 If the sponsored person has another relationship with the university when the sponsorship expires, continued use of email, calendar, and collaboration tools continue based on that other relationship.